 4. Senco 430101N SLP20XP 1-5/8-Inch 18

-This brad nailer from Senco is lightweight, weighs only 2.3 pounds, which will make you easy to handle in small spaces and easy to maneuvering.
+This Senco nailer is lightweight, weighs only 2.3 pounds, which will make you easy to handle in small spaces and easy to maneuvering.
 The big benefit of this tool is that it can drive medium and slight-headed brads to offer you two tools in one.

 According to the manufacturer, the tool can offer 40 percent more power than other models.
 You do not need an adjusting tool to choose brad length.